 Your most important resources are the people working with you on the project.
 Assess the composition of your team to see if you have enough people to get the project done on schedule and whether all those people have the necessary project management skills.

 If not, you’ll need to update your project plan to factor in how much time and money it will cost to add team members, provide training, or outsource to cover the gaps.

 Don’t neglect the material resources required for your project.
 Things like office space, computers, printers, and software are vital, and you can’t take for granted that they’ll be available.

 4. Schedule carefully

 A project schedule is more than a timetable.
 It’s a comprehensive document that details the project timeline and the organizational resources required to complete each task.

+with the help of a project scheduling tool.
 The schedule should be readily available to every member of the project team.